aws-samples/aws-secure-environment-accelerator/README.md

 ## Relationship with AWS Landing Zone Solution (ALZ)

-The ALZ is an AWS Solution designed to deploy a multi-account AWS architecture for customers based on best practices and lessons learned from some of AWS' largest customers.
+The ALZ was an AWS Solution designed to deploy a multi-account AWS architecture for customers based on best practices and lessons learned from some of AWS' largest customers.
 The AWS Accelerator draws on design patterns from the Landing Zone, and re-uses several concepts and nomenclature, but it is not directly derived from it, nor does it leverage any code from the ALZ.
 The Accelerator is a standalone solution with no dependence on ALZ.

 ## Relationship with AWS Control Tower